Eric Hood Allegedly Tried To Steal A Car With Kids Still Inside, Was Beaten To Death By Crowd of Onlookers

 — Mental Ammo (@MentalAmmo) July 12, 2019

-It’s rare in the United States, but not unheard-of.
+This kind of “mob justice” is rare in the United States, but not unheard-of.
 For example, in 2018, as LawandCrime.com reported at the time, New York man Jauan Blume attempted to rob a man, only to receive a brutal beating at the hands of an angry mob for his efforts.
 Specifically, Blume attempted to rob a man of his jewelry — the would-be victim fought him off, and soon, a crowd had shown up.
 He survived, but suffered a gunshot wound and other severe injuries in the process.

 Back in Philadelphia, the neighborhood where Hood was beaten to death by an angry mob is reeling from the event.
 Most neighbors and business owners in the area seem to be of the opinion that, though the carjacking was a serious crime and was likely terrifying for the kids and the family, mob justice is not the way to fight crime.